jentery/engl391/index.md

 1. Build a vocabulary for approaching genre as an action instead of a category.
 2. Learn a methodology for analyzing what genres *do* in video games and how they mediate the motives and objectives of players.
 3. Document, describe, and evaluate the activity of multiple genres in a single game.
-4. Compose your own "player story" *with* a game, not just *about* a game.
+4. Compose your own "Player Story" *with* a game, not just *about* a game.
 This means you will relate, interact, and negotiate with a game by treating it as a process rather than a discrete object to be examined from a distance.
-(I define "player story" in the next section of this syllabus.)
+(I define "Player Story" in the next section of this syllabus.)

 I'll assume you've no previous experience with games or genre studies in an academic context.